The Unstructured Platform API is separate from Unstructured Serverless API services.

 Update a source connector

-To update information about a source connector, use the PUT method to call the /sources/<connector-id> endpoint, replacing <connector-id> with the source connector’s unique ID.
+To update information about a source connector, use the UnstructuredClient object’s sources.update_source function (for the Python SDK) or the PUT method to call the /sources/<connector-id> endpoint (for curl or Postman), replacing <connector-id> with the source connector’s unique ID.
 To get this ID, see List source connectors.

-In the request body, specify the settings for the connector.
+In the UpdateSourceConnector object (for the Python SDK) or the request body (for curl or Postman), specify the settings for the connector.
 For the specific settings to include, which differ by connector, see Sources.

 You must specify all of the settings for the connector, even for settings that are not changing.